CBD Hemp Oil: Are You Deficient in it?

 At first, seeking help with sleep, I tried a product with cannabidiol (CBD) and cannabinol (CBN) isolates, and it helped me somewhat.
 But complete relief only came when I started taking a full spectrum CBD hemp oil.
 The secret lay in its “entourage effect.”

-Cannabinoid Entourage Effect
+The Cannabinoid Entourage Effect

 The Endocannabinoid System

 Amazingly, the endocannabinoid system (ECS) is widely distributed throughout the body, including the brain.
-It regulates and controls many of our most critical bodily functions such as sleep, memory, emotions, temperature, and pain control, as well as inflammatory and immune responses.
+It regulates and controls many of our most critical bodily functions.
+Such as sleep, memory, emotions, temperature, and pain control, as well as inflammatory and immune responses.

 According to Peter Grinspoon, MD, the ECS consists of a vast network of cellular receptors, chemical signals, and molecules.
-The CB1 receptors are found primarily in our brain and spine and play a role in memory, behavior, appetite, motor control, and perception of pain.
+The CB1 receptors are found primarily in our brain and spine.
+And play a role in memory, behavior, appetite, motor control, and perception of pain.
 The CB2 receptors are located throughout the body, helping to control inflammation and immune response.

 As for the ECS molecules produced by our bodies, they are called endocannabinoids and have a structural similarity to molecules in the cannabis plant.
 That is why, reportedly, ECS activity may be modified by exogenous cannabinoids (e.g., those in CBD oil).